elioseverojunior/reclame/README.md

 After cloning:

-- rename config.template.js to config.js and update it with your data.
+rename config.template.js to config.js and update it with your data.

-- rename manifest.template.yml to manifest.template.yml and update it with your data.
+rename manifest.template.yml to manifest.template.yml and update it with your data.

 * Cloudant Instructions:

-- The cloudant service has to have a database called reclame-cloudant. after creating the database add the following view-based index in a design document called design_reclamacoes, both with _sum reduce function:
+The cloudant service has to have a database called reclame-cloudant.
+After creating the database add the following view-based index in a design document called design_reclamacoes, both with _sum reduce function:

-1. inprogress
+**inprogress**
 ```javascript
   function (doc) {
   if (doc.emotion_tone)